Pathet Lao: 1959 to 1975

-In late 1959, North Vietnam had reoccupied areas of eastern Laos.
-The area was used as a transit route for men and supplies destined for the Viet Cong insurgency in South Vietnam which became known as the Ho Chi Minh Trail.
+In 1959, North Vietnam had reoccupied areas of eastern Laos.
+The area was used as a transit route for men and supplies destined for the Viet Cong insurgency in South Vietnam which became known as the Ho Chi Minh trail.
 In September 1959, North Vietnam formed Group 959 in Laos with the aim of securing the supply route to South Vietnam and building the Pathet Lao into a stronger counterforce against the Lao Royal government.
 Group 959 openly supplied, trained and militarily supported the Pathet Lao.
-The typical strategy during this era was for PAVN regulars to attack first but then send in the Pathet Lao at the end of the battle to claim victory.
+The typical strategy during this era was for PAVN regulars to attack first and then send in the Pathet Lao at the end of the battle to claim victory.

-In the early 1960s, more attempts at neutrality agreements and coalition government were attempted, principally the International Agreement on the Neutrality of Laos signed in Geneva on 23 July 1962, but as North Vietnam had no intention of withdrawing from Laos, these agreements all failed.
-The Pathet Lao entered into another coalition government in June 1962 but by April 1963 the Pathet Lao abandoned the coalition and resumed fighting.
+In the 1960s, more attempts at neutrality agreements and coalition government were attempted, principally the International Agreement on the Neutrality of Laos signed in Geneva on 23 July 1962, and as North Vietnam had no intention of withdrawing from Laos, these agreements failed.
+The Pathet Lao entered into another coalition government in June 1962 and by April 1963 the Pathet Lao abandoned the coalition and resumed fighting.

-By the mid-1960s, the country had fallen into proxy warfare between pro-US and pro-North Vietnamese irregular military groups.
-The PAVN/Pathet Lao battled the RLA, US irregular forces (including Air America and other contract employees and Hmong commandos) and Thai volunteer forces in Laos winning effective control in the north and east.
-The government itself was effectively powerless.
-Until 1968 military operations were conducted by small units, usually of company or at most Battalion size.
+Until 1968 military operations were conducted by units usually of company or at most battalion size.
 Typically the RLA would be dominant in the wet season from May through October when the PAVN/Pathet Lao were immobilized by the rains and the PAVN/Pathet Lao would dominate during the dry season from November through April.
-PAVN forces in Laos were primarily focused on supporting and defending the Ho Chi Minh Trail, with support for the Pathet Lao revolution as a secondary role.
+PAVN forces in Laos were primarily focused on supporting and defending the Ho Chi Minh trail, with support for the Pathet Lao revolution as a secondary role.
 In 1968 of the estimated 40,000 PAVN troops in Laos, 25,000 were engaged in supporting the Trail, 700 as advisers to the Pathet Lao and the remainder in mobile units supporting Pathet Lao operations.
 Publicly the North Vietnamese maintained that they did not have any troops in Laos and were respecting the Geneva Agreement, while the United States and its allies were violating it; the United States asserted the exact opposite.